awsdocs/aws-cost-management-user-guide/doc_source/manage-debit.md

 1. For **Make Default**, select whether you want this direct debit account to be your default payment method\.

-1. For **Billing Address Information**, enter the billing address of the primary account holder\.
+1. For **Billing Address Information**, enter the valid US billing address of the primary account holder\.

 1. Choose **Create** to agree to the **Terms and Conditions** and add your direct debit account\.<a name="update-debit"></a>